 Introduction to the nature and scope of public administration as a field of study and a major element of the American political process; consideration of the basic characteristics of formal organizations.
-Prerequisite: POL 161 or POL 262 or permission of instructor.
+Prerequisite: POL 161 or POL 262.

 POL 345 - Public Policy-Making 3 hours